-Signage should be front and center when you are create window displays or a product display.
-You don’t want a customer looking at a Highlights hidden picture where they have to figure out what you are trying to sell them.
+Your signs should be front and center when you create window displays or a product display.
+You don’t want a potential customer looking at a Highlights hidden picture where they have to figure out what you are trying to sell them.
 Good retail signage tells customers what or why they are looking at a selection of merchandise.

 A great retail sign has to capture the customer’s interest enough to read it; just like a great email subject line gets someone to open it, a great headline in a newspaper gets someone to read it or a great magazine cover makes someone buy it.

 We used to think it was tough to come up with an update for Twitter that was under 140 characters or to edit a YouTube video down to under two minutes.
-Attention spans have shortened even more - check out the new mobile sensation Vine where people create 6 second videos.
+Attention spans have shortened even more - consider social media apps like Instagram or Snapchat.
 Customers are in hurry; respect that.

-Some retailers can get away with crayons on a chalkboard, but getting away with and driving sales are two different things.
-Clear font characters - without curly-cues and multiple colors - let the customer’s attention first gravitate to your message and then to your product.
-If customers can’t quickly read it (see above), they’ll move on.
+Sometimes a retailer can get away with crayons on a chalkboard, but getting away with and driving sales are two different things.
+Clear font characters - without curly-cues and multiple colors - let the customers' attention first gravitate to your message and then to your product.
+If shoppers can’t quickly read it (see above), they’ll move on.
 And as Baby Boomers age, smaller signs are harder to read.